wearetheframers/frame-core-wip/README.md

 ### CLI Usage

 Frame's CLI supports both JSON input and traditional CLI arguments for flexible configuration.
+Frame also supports a running a graphical textual user interface (TUI) in the Terminal.
 For more details, see the [CLI Usage](docs/Usage/CLI_Usage.md) documentation.

 ## Plugins and Actions